 How to Find a Synology NAS on a Network

-We will look at three ways to find a Synology NAS on a network below.
+We’re going to look at three different ways of finding a Synology NAS.
 Keep in mind that depending on the scenario you’re currently in, only one of the options below may work.
 In other scenarios, all will work, so start with the first option and work your way down until you locate the Synology NAS on your network.

-1. Navigate to the https://finds.synology.com website and it will automatically start searching your network.
+1. Navigate to the https://finds.synology.com website, and it will automatically start searching your network.

 Using the Synology Assistant Application